-When: the opening date will vary each year, but usually it is from the end of February to the end of March.
+When: the opening date will vary each year.
+It is usually from the end of February to the end of March.

-Open: Sat and Sun from 10am to 10pm.
-Tue to Fri from 2pm to 9pm.
+Open: Sat and Sun from 10 are to 10 pm.
+Tue to Fri from 2 pm to 9 pm.
 Closed on Mondays.
-After FunFair: Tu – Sun 10am to 22pm through out the whole year, untill wether allows which is usually up till the end of Nov.
+After FunFair: Tu – Sun 10 am to 10 pm throughout the whole year until the weather allows, usually up till the end of Nov.

 Location: Prague’s Vystaviste exhibition grounds; Metro C (red line) to Nadrazi Holesovice and then by tram 5,12,14,15, or 17.
 Get off at tram stop Vystaviste.
 Website